fyquah/fyp-worker-dispatcher/analysis/README.md

 VERSION="out-v0-reproduce-relabel" ./print_all_ridge.sh
 ```

+The main data structure used here is the `expanded-tree`, as described in
+the report.
+This data structure is provided by the module `inlining_tree.py`.
+Albeit it's name, it actually provides the expanded tree as described in the
+report.
+The name is as such because I found out about this need for expanded
+trees after programming this part of the project.

 ### Data Extraction

 The first stage of the pipeline for reward assignment is to extract all
-the inlining trees from every experiment.
-To extract all data, run:
+the inlining trees from every execution (or rundirs).
+To extract all data,
+run:

 ```bash
 # Run this only if you have /media/usb mounted, and want to go from raw data.